 Hankins says he took three months off at one point to do voicework for an educational organization, then came back to do mornings at KBTM-AM.
 “That’s when I learned that I was really destined to be a morning man,” said Hankins.
 “Wake up early and go in there and act a fool.
 But it wasn’t zany.
 It was pretty much tame.”
 Below is an aircheck from one day in 1972 that features part of his shift.

-AUDIO: KBTM-AM aircheck from January 19, 1972 featuring three shifts from that day: Randy Hankins (later known as Craig O’Neill), Dennis Rogers and Bill Little.
+AUDIO: An aircheck of KBTM-AM from January 19, 1972 featuring three shifts on that day: Randy Hankins (later known as Craig O’Neill), Dennis Rogers and Bill Little.

 RANDY HANKINS (CRAIG O’NEILL): “My favorite thing at KBTM was the infancy of the FM.
 The FM at that time was just two record changers through a board.
 You had a stack of records on two turntables and you would, every 30 minutes, go down and turn the stack of records over.
 So if you were one of the 18 people in Craighead County that had an FM radio in 1970, you heard the same record over and over.
 And sometimes it would stick.
 Or sometimes two records would come down and one would be on top of the needle and that wasn’t very good either.”